the practical kitchen

 More surface area = more room for olive oil and salt and toasty delicious Maillard reaction browning in the oven!

 Arrange the soon-to-be bagel chips in a single layer on a sheet pan.
-I tried doing this in a bowl and tossing them all with a glug of olive oil like I do when making homemade focaccia croutons, but it was hard to get an even distribution of olive oil on the bagels with that method.
+I tried doing this in a bowl and tossing them all with a glug of olive oil, but it was hard to get an even distribution of olive oil on the bagels with that method.

 Then use a pastry brush to dab each thinly sliced bagel chip with a bit of olive oil.